Meet the Basic Science Trainee Committee

 Mathias Bell

-PhD Student in Biomedical and Molecular Sciences, Queen's University
+PhD student, Department of Biomedical and Molecular Sciences, Queen's University

 Jaskaran Singh